eriscoand/Useful.NET/readme.md

 ##Email.cs

 Class made with C# and useful for a MVC .NET C# Project.
-Use it when you need to send simple emails and you have your own SMTP server
+Use it when you need to send emails and you have your own SMTP server

+Send to an email with cc and replyTo.
+Add attachment from a URL.

 You will also need the Log.cs class to use this class!